 For the 2019-2020 academic year she has been awarded the Mills Williams Junior Fellowship supported by the Royal College of Music in London.
 Previously she completed a Bachelor degree there with first class Honours with professor Melissa Phelps and last July she obtained a Masters of Performance diploma with professor Richard Lester as Irene Hanson Scholar.
 BBC 3 broadcasted her performance of Webern’s 2 pieces for cello and piano in 2018.
 Jobine was awarded second prize in the National Competition of the foundation Young Music Talent of the Year (2011) and the Anna Shuttleworth Prize in the RCM cello competition (2016).
 In 2017 she played the second Bach Suite at Wigmore Hall as part of the RCM String Showcase concert.
 Last October she appeared as soloist with the Simon Bolivar Orchestra in the cello concerto of Schumann under baton of Jesus Uzcategui.
 Previously she has also performed the Shostakovich, Haydn, Saint-Saëns cello concertos.

-Jobine is a passionate chamber musician and a member of several successful ensembles with which she performs regularly in the UK and the Netherlands.
+Jobine is a passionate chamber musician and a member of several successful ensembles with whom she performs regularly in the UK and the Netherlands.